LIFTINGSAFETY

 32mm 31.5 tonne 45.0 tonne 31.5 tonne 67.0 tonne 47.5 tonne

-Chain Fittings / Terminations
+Grade 80 Chain Fittings & Terminations

-Clevis Sling Hook Clevis Self Locking Hook Eye Grab Hook Shortening Clutch
+Clevis Self Locking Hook

-Note: The chain fittings show above are the more popular hooks and leg length adjusters types.
+Note: The chain fittings shown above are the more popular hooks and leg length adjusters types.
 Chain sling assemblies can be supplied with alternative fittings in Grade 8, Grade 10 or Grade 12 to suit your requirements...

 • C Hooks